Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Experiments

 We trained three models with a dataset of 10×10 problems with four boxes over the course of 17 days.
 Figure~\ref{fig:sokoban-perf}-left shows the test set performance measured during the training (elementary steps are used).
 We also show the performance of two other Deep RL-based architectures: I2A \citep{racaniere2017imagination} and DRC \citep{guez2019investigation}, as reported in the original papers (both were trained with the same dataset).
 I2A is based on convolutional neural networks (CNN) and learns an environment model used to simulate trajectories; I2A with 15 unrolls is reported.
 DRC is a recurrent CNN-based architecture; the DRC(3,3) version is reported.

 After $10^9$ elementary environment steps, SR-DRL solves 96\% of test levels.
 In the same amount of steps, I2A reaches 90\% solved levels, and DRC 99\%.
 We hypothesize that the main advantage of DRC architecture is in its recurrence, allowing it to store intermediary calculations between steps and thus be much more effective.
-Recurrent architecture can be also used with our method and is a promising future direction.
+Recurrent architecture can also be used with our method and is a promising future direction.
 Although DRC outperforms our method in this case, it cannot generalize to different problem sizes.
 Its CNN architecture ends with a fully connected layer, fixing it to the particular problem size.

-Contrarily, our method is not fixed to any problem size.
+On the other hand, our method is not fixed to any problem size.
 In Figure~\ref{fig:sokoban-envs}, we report results obtained by evaluating a model trained in 10×10 problems with 4 boxes on several different problem sizes.
 The results are impressive -- the model generalizes well to both smaller and larger environments, e.g. in 8×8 with 3 boxes it solves 96.7\% of problems, in 15×15 with 5 boxes it is 89\%.